-The Document Management Segment provides cloud-based and premise-based content services software.
+The Document Management Segment provides cloud-based and premise-based content services software, including document management and payables automation.
 Its modular suite of solutions complements existing operating and accounting systems to serve a mission-critical role for organizations to make content secure, compliant, and process-ready.
 This segment conducts its primary operations in the United States.
-Markets served include highly regulated, risk and compliance-intensive markets in healthcare, K-12 education, public safety, other public sector, risk management, financial services, and others.
+Markets served include highly regulated, risk and compliance-intensive markets in K-12 education, public safety, other public sector, healthcare, risk management, financial services, and others.
 Solutions are sold both directly to end-users and through resellers.

 The Document Conversion Segment provides services for scanning and indexing, converting images from paper to digital, paper to microfilm, and microfiche to microfilm, as well as long-term physical document storage and retrieval.
 This segment conducts its primary operations in the United States.
-Markets served include businesses and federal, county, and municipal governments.
+Markets served include businesses and state, county, and municipal governments.
 Solutions are sold both directly to end-users and through a reseller distributor.